Advocacy

 Advocacy Agenda

-Foodlink’s Advocacy Working Group established the organization’s first Advocacy Agenda in 2020.
+Foodlink’s Advocacy Working Group established the organization’s first Advocacy Agenda in 2020, and it was revised in the spring of 2024.

-Foodlink’s Advocacy Agenda comprises three focus areas: (1) Ensure no one goes hungry; (2) Improve access to healthy food in schools, healthcare settings, and low-income communities; and (3) Eliminate the root causes of hunger.
+Foodlink’s Advocacy Agenda comprises three focus areas: (1) Ensure no one goes hungry; (2) Improve access to healthy food in under-resourced communities; and (3) Eliminate the root causes of hunger.

 Need Help with Food Assistance?